Tutorial

 • One raw dataset.
 Either one of the four sample datasets below (each is a small University of Oldenburg cloud download), or your own folder of recordings.

 • About 20 minutes.
-The GUI walkthrough runs six steps; the CLI section runs four commands.
+The GUI walkthrough runs six steps; the CLI section runs five commands.
 Both use the same engine, so the order is up to you.

 Mental model